Skip to Content

 One of the many beautiful beaches on the Cape Chignecto Coastal Trail

 As is a necessity with most coastal hiking, you have to sometimes to leave the coast.
-Rushing streams intersect the trail requiring detours, descent or an interval through the lush boreal forest.
+The trail meanders through lush boreal forest and over rushing streams.

 Some of these creeks continue on and cascade down the cliffs towards the ocean.
 It’s a wonderful sight, wherever you look.